-Cleidocranial dysplasia (CCD), also called cleidocranial dysostosis, is an extremely rare inherited condition caused by genetic mutations.
-A review in the International Journal of Dentistry estimates that it affects only about one in every 1 million people.
-CCD has a number of distinctive physical features, as well as implications on dental health.
+Cleidocranial dysplasia (CCD), which is sometimes called cleidocranial dysostosis, is an extremely rare inherited condition caused by genetic mutations and primarily affects the bones and teeth.
+CCD has many distinctive physical features, as well as implications on dental health.
 Here's what you should know about CCD and how your dentist can help if you have a child with CCD.

 How Cleidocranial Dysplasia Affects The Teeth

-CCD also causes a number of distinctive dental abnormalities related to tooth formation and eruption.
+When it comes to dental problems, CCD causes several distinctive dental abnormalities related to tooth formation and eruption.
 An article in the European Journal of Oral Sciences notes several dental anomalies that include:

 - Lack of shedding of the primary teeth